NASCAR Cup Series at Richmond Raceway

+Stock car races in the NASCAR Cup Series have been held at Richmond Raceway in Richmond, Virginia since 1953.

+A second race in March was also held at the track from 1953 to 2024 until it was moved to Mexico for the 2025 season.

+Current race

 The Cook Out 400 is an annual NASCAR Cup Series stock car race held at the Richmond Raceway in Richmond, Virginia.
-Austin Dillon is the defending winner of this event, having won it in 2025.
+Joey Logano is the defending winner of this event, having won it in 2026.